AkagawaTsurunaki/BiliChatSpider/README.md

 If you have any questions, please raise them in the issue or contact me via E-mail.
 Thank you for your support and contributions to this project.

+## Disclaimer

+This program can only be used for study.

+You will not be liable for any legal consequences arising from your use of this product!

 ## License
 APACHE LICENSE, VERSION 2.0